openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [openSUSE Connect hacking session at FrOSCon 2010](http://news.opensuse.org/2010/08/09/opensuse-connect-hacking-session-at-froscon-2010/)

 "HackMeck is the weekend hack retreat of the openSUSE Boosters team in the openSUSE development room @ FrosCON.
 The aim of HackMeck is to advance Connect, the social networking framework the project is using to connect its users with each other.
 This is a great opportunity for new contributors to participate together with experienced members on some specific objective.
 Connect is built on top of the Elgg plattform and most of the features we want are already available as Elgg plugins.
 We will evaluate and enhance those in order to match our expectations.
 However, some additional features will also require the creation of new plugins.
 Connect runs on a combination of a web server and the MySQL database and is written in the PHP scripting language.
 If you already posses knowledge about this very popular web server environment we encourage you to join HackMeck!
-But even if you donâ€™t there are plenty of cool things to do and this weekend will give you the opportunity to learn and further yourself."
+But even if you don’t there are plenty of cool things to do and this weekend will give you the opportunity to learn and further yourself."

 ####  [New German Language Forums](http://forums.opensuse.org/english/news/announcements/444040-new-german-language-forums.html)